 Fort Delaware, situated on Pea Patch Island in the Delaware River, was a harbor defense facility built to protect the ports of Wilmington, Delaware, and Philadelphia, Pennsylvania.
 The post is well known for its use as a prison camp during the Civil War, housing more than 12,000 Confederate prisoners.
 The prisoner of war camp’s unsanitary conditions, partly stemming from poor drainage, gave the fort the reputation of being the Union’s counterpart to the infamous Confederate prisoner of war camp at Andersonville, Georgia.

 A second masonry “star fort” was built of brownstone with a wooden interior starting in 1819.
-The star fort was designed by army engineer Joseph G. Totten and construction was supervised by Captain Samuel Babcock.
-Babcock supervised the work until 1824, when construction was delayed due to uneven settling, improper pile placement, and the island’s marshy nature.
+Army engineer Joseph G. Totten designed the star fort, and Captain Samuel Babcock supervised construction.
+Babcock supervised the work until 1824 when construction was delayed due to uneven settling, improper pile placement, and the island’s marshy nature.
 Babcock was severely criticized for altering Totten’s original plans without orders and was required to appear before a court-martial in late 1824.
 In the end, the court determined he was not guilty of neglect but rather an error in judgment, and he was acquitted.
 Major Alexander C.W.
 Fanning took command, and the 2nd U.S. Artillery soldiers manned the post.

 On February 8-9, 1831, a fire erupted at the fort, destroying most buildings.
 What was left of the post was torn down in 1833 to make room for a new fortification.
 The stone was used to reinforce the sea wall.